Data-Science-Eurecat/HoNCAML/CONTRIBUTING.md

         - TODO.md
         - Configuration files from [examples](honcaml/config/examples)
         - Configuration files from [templates](honcaml/config/templates)

+In order to perform this checks, additional dependencies will be needed.
+These can be installed by `pip install honcaml[check] honcaml[document] honcaml[tests]`.

 It is not compulsory, but clearly encouraged, to create tests to validate any new functionality that has been introduced.